theobald-software/kb.theobald-software.github.io/content/_xtract-is/generate-SAP-integration-packages-with-ssis-and-xtract-is-using-biml.md

 Xtract IS is an SAP Integration solution for SSIS that provides all kinds of integration with SAP ERP and SAP BW in a secure and type-safe way with a graphical editor.

 Business Intelligence Markup Language (Biml) is a domain-specific XML dialect for defining business intelligence (BI) assets.
-BIML authored BI assets can currently be used by the BIDS Helper add-on for Microsoft SQL Server Business Intelligence Development Studio (BIDS) and the Varigence Mist integrated development environment; both tools translate Biml metadata into SQL Server Integration Services (SSIS) and SQL Server Analysis Services (SSAS) assets for the Microsoft SQL Server platform.
-However, emitters can be created to compile Biml for any desired BI platform, see [Wikipedia](https://en.wikipedia.org/wiki/Business_Intelligence_Markup_Language).
+BIML authored BI assets can currently be used by the BIDS Helper add-on for Microsoft SQL Server Business Intelligence Development Studio (BIDS) and the Varigence Mist integrated development environment; both tools translate Biml metadata into SQL Server Integration Services (SSIS) and SQL Server Analysis Services (SSAS) assets for the Microsoft SQL Server platform. <br>
+However, emitters can be created to compile BIML for any desired BI platform, see [Wikipedia](https://en.wikipedia.org/wiki/Business_Intelligence_Markup_Language).

 In this article it is demonstrated how to use a BIML script to generate an SSIS package that extracts SAP table data using Xtract IS and loads it to an SQL Server.